Freezing toilet

-Freezing toilet is a kind of dry toilet powered by electricity which freezes the content in a short time.
-Freezing toilets work by electricity, as they are plugged into the wall.
+A freezing toilet is a kind of dry toilet powered by electricity which freezes the content in a short time.
+Freezing toilets are powered by electricity, and are commonly plugged into a wall socket.
 They do not need water, pipes, ventilation or chemicals to work.

-The function of freezing toilets is based on freezing.
-The contents freeze in a short time stopping bacteria from growing and keeping it odourless.
-Consequently, it does not need mixtures or other chemicals.
+The contents freeze in a short time, stopping bacteria from multiplying and minimising odours.
+The toilet needs to be emptied by hand, and the contents disposed of (usually via composting).

-Freezing toilets can be moved, as they only need a plug to work.
+Some freezing toilets are portable, as they only access to a plug to work.
 The machine consumes about 40 watts of electricity.

-Freezing toilets were developed in Sweden in the 1970s, but now production is in Finland.
+Freezing toilets were developed in Sweden in the 1970s, but now most units are produced in Finland.

-Examples

-This kind of toilet is installed at the Mirrorcube treeroom at Treehotel (Harads, Sweden).